An IRA CD is a good option to consider for a guaranteed return on retirement funds.

-Discover Bank boasts on its website that it “says seeya to gimmicks, gotchas and fees.”
-In June, the bank backed up the claim by eliminating fees on its deposit products.
+Discover Bank eliminated fees on its deposit products in June 2019.
 Interest on Discover Bank CDs are compounded daily and credited to your CD monthly.
 Discover Bank gives a nine-day grace period once your CD matures.
 Its headquarters are in Greenwood, Delaware.

 Who are IRA CDs best for?